runpod/docs/docs/cli/projects/get-started.md

 This starts a development server on a Pod.
 The logs shows the status of your Pod as well as the port number your Pod is running on.

-The development server watches for changes in your code and automatically updates the Pod with changes to your code and files like, `requirements.txt`.
+The development server watches for changes in your code and automatically updates the Pod with changes to your code and files like `requirements.txt`.

 When the Pod is running you should see the following logs: